ria0304/FairFaceGuard/README.md

 **Annotate it.
 Perturb it.
 Train on it.
 Disentangle it.
 Prove what actually moved the needle.**

 When a deepfake detector's accuracy differs across skin-tone groups, is it actually responding to skin tone — or to illumination/color cues that merely correlate with skin tone in the training data?
-This codebase is a complete, 5-stage research pipeline built to answer that question with a real causal test, not just a subgroup accuracy table.
+This codebase is a complete research pipeline built to answer that question with a real causal test, not just a subgroup accuracy table.

 </div>